Microdiscectomy and Foraminotomy

 Surgery for Herniated Discs

 Microdiscectomy is a leading procedure when dealing with lumbar herniated discs and cervical herniated discs.
 As noted previously, the nature of the procedures relieve pressure from the nerves and also the pain you experience from having a pinched nerve.
 The small portion pressing on this nerve is removed, and the majority of your disc is intact.
 The reason it’s called a ‘micro’ discectomy is because the incisions made are significantly smaller, and the procedure is aimed to be less invasive than an average discectomy.

 What to expect after a Microdiscectomy?

 After any surgery the post-operative care is crucial to prevent infection and injury.
 You’ll need to replace dressing 48 hours after the surgery, and avoid showering for 3 days afterwards, keeping the bandages dry while doing so.
-If the incision gets red, swollen, warm or draining you should contact your doctor as it may be a sign of infection.
+If the incision gets red, swollen, warm or begins draining you should contact your doctor as it may be a sign of infection.
 Exercise is a critical part of recovery, and should be a minimum of 30 minutes each day of casual walking.
-The pain experienced varies from patient to patient, and if the location of the microdiscectomy is in the lumbar region of the spine, you may have some leg pain.
-And pain at the incision location is normal.
+The pain experienced varies from patient to patient, pain at the incision location is normal and if the location of the microdiscectomy is in the lumbar region of the spine, you may have some leg pain.

 How long is the recovery from Microdiscectomy?